 Instead, white whole wheat flour is made by finely grinding a special type of soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier variety of red wheat.
 They both have the same health benefits (like extra fiber!), but white whole wheat flour has a lighter taste and texture… Which lets the moist and tender texture of this healthy cake truly shine!

-Hint: I also included my preferred gluten-free option in the Notes section of the recipe!
+Hint: I also included my preferred gluten-free option in the Notes section of the recipe, if you’d like to make this blueberry bundt cake gluten-free!

 Whereas traditional bundt cake recipes often call for ½ cup (or more!) of butter or oil, this healthy blueberry almond bundt cake only requires 1 tablespoon.
 That definitely helps keep this cake low calorie!

-Even so, this healthy blueberry cake is still really moist and tender, and that’s because of Greek yogurt!
+Even so, this blueberry bundt cake is still really moist and tender, and that’s because of Greek yogurt!
 If you’ve been to my blog before, you probably know how much I love baking with Greek yogurt.
-It adds the same moisture to your cake batter as extra butter or oil but for a fraction of the calories, and it gives your healthy bundt cake a protein boost, too!
+It adds the same moisture to your cake batter as extra butter or oil but for a fraction of the calories, and it gives your cake a protein boost too!

 You’ll skip the refined granulated sugar and sweeten your healthy blueberry almond bundt cake with another one of my favorite ingredients: liquid stevia.
 Stevia is a plant-based, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean-eating friendly!), and it’s also really concentrated.
 You just need 5 ½ teaspoons to sweeten this entire cake!

-This is the kind I use because I love its warm flavor and don’t notice any strange aftertaste, like with some other stevia products.
+This is the kind I use because I love its sweet flavor and don’t notice any strange aftertaste, like with some other stevia products.
 Although you can find it at many health-oriented grocery stores, I buy mine online here because that’s the best price I’ve found.
-(And you’ll use it in all of these recipes of mine, too!)
+(And you’ll use it in all of these recipes of mine too!)

 Nerd Alert!

-Although it may seem strange, you’ll mix 4 tablespoons of vinegar into the cake batter.
-The vinegar reacts with the baking soda, which (a) helps the cake rise and (b) gives the cake a better texture.
-I promise you can’t taste the vinegar in your finished healthy blueberry almond bundt cake!
+Although it may seem strange, you’ll mix 4 tablespoons of distilled white vinegar into the cake batter.
+The vinegar reacts with the baking soda, which (a) helps the cake rise and (b) gives the cake a better, more tender texture.
+I promise you can’t taste the vinegar in the finished cake!

 Once your batter is ready… You must thoroughly coat your bundt cake pan with cooking spray before adding in the cake batter.
 Because bundt pans have a lot more nooks and crannies than regular smooth, round cake pans, it’s easier for the cake to get stuck to the sides… But if you thoroughly coat your bundt pan with cooking spray, the cake should slide right out!